benielT/ops-hls-pact25-artifact/README.md

 [![DOI](https://zenodo.org/badge/1027688133.svg)](https://doi.org/10.5281/zenodo.16785478)

-This contains benchmark applications and results that we used for our publication in PACT25 conference.
-The artifact structured into code-generated FPGA applications, hand-codedd FPGA applications, GPU applications and contains utility scripts.
-Please follow through the getting started of this section for instructions to setup OPS.
-Each OPS application (ie. poisson2d) will have sperate project for each target to maintain reproducability and ease of setups though the source codes are identical with exception to batched GPU OPS application where you'll find slight differences in OPS-API as we are using OPS_batched APIs which is not yet merged to the current version of OPS.
+This contains benchmark applications and results that we used for our publication in the PACT25 conference.
+The artifact is structured into code-generated FPGA applications, hand-coded FPGA applications, and GPU applications, and it contains utility scripts.
+Please follow the Getting Started section of this document for instructions to set up OPS.
+Each OPS application (ie, poisson2d) will have a separate project for each target to maintain reproducability and ease of setups, though the source codes are identical, with the exception to batched GPU OPS application where you'll find slight differences in OPS-API as we are using OPS_batched APIs which is not yet merged to the current version of OPS.

 ## Getting Started

-The benchmark applications are structured into independant projects with it's own Makefile and runscript.
-The target specific requirements are in each section README.md files.
+The benchmark applications are structured into independent projects with their own Makefile and runscript.
+The target-specific requirements are in each section README.md files.

-This repository organized in following manner:
+This repository is organized in the following manner:

 <pre> ops-hls-pact25-artifact/
     ├── README.md